The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 2. On the other side are high interest rates that are creating downward, restrictive economic pressure.

-Given the interplay between these competing forces, we are seeing a mixed economic reality, but a reality that has led the Central Bank of Canada to indicate that rates are currently high enough.
+Given the interplay between these competing forces, we are seeing a mixed economic reality, but a reality that has led the Central Bank of Canada to start cutting rates.
+The main data showcasing the effects of high interest rates are:

-GDP Per Capita: The size of Canadas economy in dollars, divided by the size of the population
+GDP Per Capita: The size of Canada’s economy in dollars, divided by the size of the population.

 On the other hand, considerable government spending and population increases are still leading to economic growth on the surface level.
-In other words, we have more people buying more total goods and services, but on an individual/’per person’ level, spending is dropping.
+In other words, we have more people buying more total goods and services, but on an individual/ ’per person’ level, spending is dropping.

 It is well known in economics that it takes up to 2 years for the effects of a rate increase from the Central Bank of Canada to have full impact on the economy.

-So the bigger questions now are, WHEN do the rates drop?
+So the bigger questions now are: WHEN do the rates drop?
 And, How low are variable rates likely to drop?

 There are two views on when variable mortgage rates are likely to drop: